 Situated on the main A580 East Lancashire Road and at the centre of the region's motorway network, St Helens is one of the best-connected towns in the country.
-And once you get into the town centre, parking couldn't be simpler with spaces for over 2,300 cars on our Council run car parks.
+And once you get into the town centre, parking couldn't be simpler with spaces for over 2,300 cars on our council-run car parks.

 St Helens has an efficient bus network with regular services from across the region passing through the main bus station on Bickerstaffe Street, alongside the Hardshaw shopping centre and a few hundred yards away from the newly redesigned Central Railway Station.
-From here, there are direct rail links with nearby Eccleston, Thatto Heath and Lea Green in addition to direct train to and from Liverpool, Wigan and Manchester.
+From here, there are direct rail links with nearby Eccleston, Thatto Heath and Lea Green in addition to direct trains to and from Liverpool, Wigan and Manchester.

-In our multi-award winning Cultural Quarter we have the perfect location for our new-look arts and entertainment venues – The Citadel and Theatre Royal.
+In our multi-award-winning Cultural Quarter we have the perfect location for our new-look arts and entertainment venues – The Citadel and Theatre Royal.
 The Citadel was voted by The Independent as one of the top ten jazz and blues venues in Britain, with theatre, dance, music and film events also on the agenda.

 If want you art, then the Godfrey Pilkington Art Gallery and the World of Glass museum are the places for you, giving you a flavour of the town's industrial heritage and history.
-As is the North West Museum of Road Transport with the largest collection of old buses ion the country – especially if you have kids.
+As is the North West Museum of Road Transport with the largest collection of old buses in the country – especially if you have kids.

-When it comes to eating out, St Helens town centre has many restaurants appealing to all tastes and budgets from café bars and coffee shops to international and traditional British cuisine.
-Or if you are simply looking for a place to enjoy a few drinks, we have the traditional pubs with many serving real ale, modern bars and clubs in and around the town centre, with the biggest concentration of eating and drinking establishments on Bridge Street and Westfield Street
+When it comes to eating out, St Helens town centre has many restaurants appealing to all tastes and budgets, from café bars and coffee shops to international and traditional British cuisine.
+Or if you are simply looking for a place to enjoy a few drinks, we have the traditional pubs with many serving real ale, modern bars and clubs in and around the town centre, with the biggest concentration of eating and drinking establishments on Bridge Street and Westfield Street.

-On the edge of the town we have the product of "The Big Art Project", an ambitious public art commissioning initiative from Channel 4, supported by Arts Council England, the national development agency for the arts, and The Art Fund, the UK's leading independent art charity.
+On the edge of the town we have the product of 'The Big Art Project', an ambitious public art commissioning initiative from Channel 4, supported by Arts Council England, the national development agency for the arts, and The Art Fund, the UK's leading independent art charity.

-Dream has generated worldwide media coverage for St.Helens, and was awarded the prestigious Marsh Sculpture Prize for the best public sculpture of the year, plus 8 other awards.
+Dream has generated worldwide media coverage for St.Helens, and was awarded the prestigious Marsh Sculpture Prize for the best public sculpture of the year, plus eight other awards.
 It is attracting tens of thousands of additional visitors to the site and surrounding region every year.

-When it comes to Sport, there can only be one in the town: rugby league!
+When it comes to sport, there can only be one in the town: rugby league!

-If you love football, then all of Liverpool and Manchester’s grounds are within 40 minutes travelling time from the town centre.
+If you love football, then all of Liverpool and Manchester’s grounds are within 40 minutes' travelling time from the town centre.

-If you're thinking of moving to the area, get more information about Housing in St Helens.
+If you're thinking of moving to the area, get more information about housing in St Helens.